silexlabs/Silex/packages/silex-lib/docs/contribute.md

 **Answer questions**.
 Hunt down people [questions being asked about Silex on github](https://github.com/silexlabs/Silex/issues?labels=question&state=open) and provide a clear answer to their question.

 **Create tutorials**.
 Create text or video guides and upload them to your favorite video sharing website.
-We have an [official channel]() and a [blog section for Silex tutorials](), where we can add your creations if you like!
+We have a [blog section for Silex tutorials](http://www.silexlabs.org/category/silex/tutorials-silex/), where we can add your creations if you like!

 **Create marketing tools**.
 Create some marketing material such as memes from the 90s, put it online and send it through to us and we will spam it about on social media and other places.